Progress report for LNC20-433

 Specific Aim 2a: Evaluate the economic costs of converting woodland silvopasture and the value of the forage produced.

-Costs of this process are carefully being monitored and recorded for the development of a decision support tool, but seasonal growing data will be needed for the completion of this specific aim.
+Costs of this process are carefully being monitored and recorded for the development of a decision support tool, but robust seasonal growing data is needed for the completion of this specific aim.
+With only one year of forage growth data, we have begun the development of a decision support tool, but can only report preliminary findings on value.

 Education